From SAP CRM to SAP CX: How SAP's Customer Platform Evolved

 CEO & SAP CX Architect, Spadoom AG

-This guide covers each phase of the evolution: from on-prem SAP CRM to cloud-based C4C, from the C/4HANA rebrand to today’s SAP CX suite with V2 products.
+This guide walks through each phase.
+On-prem SAP CRM to cloud C4C, through the C/4HANA years, and into today’s SAP CX suite with V2 products.

 TL;DR: The global CRM market is valued at $112.91 billion in 2025 (Fortune Business Insights, 2025).
 SAP’s CRM platform evolved through four phases: on-prem SAP CRM (2000-2013), cloud-based C4C (2013-2018), C/4HANA suite (2018-2020), and today’s SAP CX with V2 products (2020-present).
 Each transition introduced a fundamentally different architecture.
 Organisations still running C4C or on-prem CRM face migration timelines that are now urgent.